by Sergey Tolkachev | at Minnebar 17

 I look forward to sharing some exciting new opportunities in business and R&D, which came from the continuous expansion of AI in personal health, on the one hand, production and delivery on demand, on the other.
 As an example, I will introduce myActor, a new application that preserves data privacy and at the same time uses various AI models which support personal AI and interactive Web. myActor based on Active Data. concept.

-I am a software developer and a founder of a startup software company 256gl, that has a goal to deliver AI applications which can "understand".
-Previously, I used to work as CTO for Outsell, where in 1999-2001 we developed one of the first commercial ChatBots for car dealerships.
-I was director of Academic Computing and associate professor of department of Applied Mathematics.
-My current research involves the study of neural networks, contextual and conversational search with practical focus on tools for building personal assistants for healthcare, smart homes, and retail business.
-My Credo is to merge science and engineering in harmony.
+I am a software developer and founder of a startup software company 256gl.
+Our goal is to deliver AI applications that have the ability to "understand".
+Prior to starting my own company, I worked as the CTO for Outsell, where we developed one of the first commercial ChatBots for car dealerships from 1999-2001.
+Before that, I was the Director of Academic Computing and an associate professor in the department of Applied Mathematics.
+My current research focuses on neural networks, contextual and conversational search, and building tools for personal assistants in healthcare, smart homes, and retail businesses.
+My credo is to merge science and engineering in harmony.